beaverbuilder/documentation/docs/beaver-builder/introduction/faq.md

 ## What's your refund policy?

-Although we hope you’ll never want a refund, we'll be happy to provide one if it’s requested within 30 days of purchase, upgrade, or renewal of any product.
+Although we hope you'll never want a refund, we'll be happy to provide one if it's requested within 30 days of purchase, upgrade, or renewal of any product.
+No refunds will be given after 30 days from the initial purchase or for repeat purchases.
 Just submit a Support ticket and let us know what you want to change.

 For complete refund policy, [please visit this link](https://www.wpbeaverbuilder.com/terms-and-conditions/).